faxm0dem/quartus-programmer-docker/README.md

 This was forked from corna/quartus-docker and adapted to use for the Quartus Programmer.
 I am using it for programming the Apollo Team's Vampire V4.

+# Why docker?

+Two reasons:

+1. Quartus needs outdated 32bit libraries like libpng12 which most of us don't have access to on our GNU/Linux distributions without crippling them unnecessarily
+2. Containers give extra security for instance by not exposing local filesystems to the running app

 # Docker for Quartus Programmer 13.1

 Needs [x11docker](https://github.com/mviereck/x11docker).
 Additional packages [may be required](https://github.com/mviereck/x11docker#dependencies).